 Standard Track Licensing

 Licences are issued under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law").

 The POI Law does not permit licences to be issued to individuals.
-Entities seeking to be licensed must familiarise themselves with the scope of Schedules 1 and 2 to the POI Law to identify which categories and restricted activities may be relevant to the prospective business to be undertaken.
+Entities seeking to be licensed must familiarise themselves with the scope of Schedules 1 and 2 to the POI Law to identify which categories and restricted activities may be relevant to the prospective businesses to be undertaken.